Associahedra minimize $f$-vectors of secondary polytopes of planar point sets: The number of regular triangulations

 Throughout the paper we let $\CA$ be a point configuration of size $n$ in general position in the plane.
 Let $A\in \CA$ be a vertex of $\conv (\CA)$ and let $B$ and $C$ be its adjacent vertices.
 We denote $P_0=B,P_1,\dots,P_{n-2}=C$ the $n-1$ points of $\CA\setminus \{A\}$, ordered counter-clockwise as seen from $A$.

-Any polygonal line from $B=P_0$ to $C=P_{n-3}$, and with vertex set an ordered (as seen from $A$) subset of $\CA\setminus \{A\}$ will be called an \emph{$A$-monotone polygonal line in $\CA$}, or a monotone polyline for short.
-Since every subset of $\CA\setminus \{A\}$ containing $B$ and $C$ is the vertex set of a unique such polyline, there are exactly $2^{n-3}$ of them.
+Any polygonal line from $B=P_0$ to $C=P_{n-2}$, and with vertex set an ordered (as seen from $A$) subset of $\CA\setminus \{A\}$ will be called an \emph{$A$-monotone polygonal line in $\CA$}, or a \emph{monotone polyline} for short.
+Since every subset of $\CA\setminus \{A\}$ containing $B$ and $C$ is the vertex set of a unique such polyline, there are exactly $2^{n-3}$ monotone polylines for vertex $A$.

 Following \cite{KVY21}, to each monotone polyline $L$ we associate a signature $\sigma_L\in \{-1,1\}^{[n-3]}$ (that is, we define a sign for each point $P_i\in \CA\setminus \{A,B,C\}$), in the following way.
 Write $L$ as a list of its vertices, namely $L=P_{a_0}P_{a_1}\cdots P_{a_{s-1}}P_{a_{s}}$, where $P_{a_0}=B$ and $P_{a_{s}}=C$.
 Given a point $P_i,1\leq i\leq n-3$, let $P_{a_l}$ and $P_{a_r}$ be the two points of $L$ with $a_l<i<a_r$ such that $r-l$ is minimal.
 Then, \begin{itemize} \item if $P_i$ is a point in $L$, we set $\sigma_L(P_i)=1$ if the segments $AP_i$ and $P_{a_l}P_{a_r}$ intersect, and $\sigma_L(P_i)=-1$ otherwise; \item if $P_i$ is not in $L$, we set $\sigma_L(P_i)=-1$ if the segments $AP_i$ and $P_{a_l}P_{a_r}$ intersect, and $\sigma_L(P_i)=1$ otherwise. \end{itemize} We say that the points of $\CA\setminus \{A\}$ with negative signature are \emph{below the polyline $L$} and those with positive signature are \emph{above}.